Deafblind UK

 The Deafblind UK Centre for Education and Research at Birmingham City University is the UK’s only academic hub that focuses solely on deafblindness.

-Together with researchers, academics and the deafblind community, we are working on a range of studies that will deepen our understanding of deafblindness and help people who are deafblind to be seen, heard and supported.
+Together with other researchers, practitioners and the deafblind community, we work on a range of studies, both nationally and internationally, to deepen our understanding of deafblindness/dual sensory loss and its psychosocial impact, and to ensure that deafblind people are seen, heard and supported.

-At the heart of every project is the aim to amplify the voice of the deafblind population with deafblind people contributing at every stage of research from conception, methodology, as participants and supporting dissemination.
+At the heart of our work is a commitment to amplify the voice of the deafblind population; deafblind people contribute at every stage of our research from conception, methodology, participation and supporting dissemination.

-The Deafblind UK Education and Research Centre connects researchers, practitioners, and people living with deafblindness, to increase knowledge and raise awareness of the condition.
+The Deafblind UK Centre for Education and Research connects researchers, practitioners, and people living with deafblindness, to increase knowledge and raise awareness of the condition.

 Two women and two men stood together with a guide dog and a sign reading Deafblind UK Centre